BPIE contributes ideas to develop further the policy framework, in close collaboration with a number of partner organisations in the country

 Quite a number of strategic documents have been adopted in Germany in the past legislation showing the important role of the building sector in achieving energy transition and climate protection targets: the climate action plan 2050, the energy efficiency strategy for buildings, or the national action plan on energy efficiency.

 After the election to the German Bundestag in September 2017, implementation will be the next challenge.
 This will include stepping up existing instruments and adopting new measures.
 In this context, BPIE contributes ideas to develop further the policy framework, in close collaboration with a number of partner organisations in the country.
-It is our aim to better understanding the barriers and drivers for policies linked to energy performance of buildings, also in view of implementing the EPBD and the EED.
-A briefing on the latest EPBD proposals of the European Commission and its implications for Germany is available here.
+It is our aim to better understand the barriers and drivers for policies linked to energy performance of buildings, also in view of implementing the EPBD and the EED.
+BPIE analysed in a briefing, available in German, 9 reasons that would make the EPBD more effective in improving the energy performance of European buildings, while enabling Member States to develop and implement ambitious policies.
+Another briefing on the latest EPBD proposals of the European Commission and its implications for Germany is available here.